Petegichana/yolo/README.md

 Overview

-The YOLO application is a simple web application that consists of a client and a backend service.
+This YOLO application is a simple web application that consists of a client and a backend service.
 The client is a front-end application responsible for user interface and interactions, while the backend service provides necessary functionality to the client.
 This application uses Docker containers for easy deployment and management.

 Elements of the Application
 1. Client: